yzhs/frobenius-test/README.md

 ============================

-This is an implementation of the probabilistic primality test described by Jon Grantham in "A Probable Prime Test with High Confidence", published in the "Journal of Number Theory" 72, pages 32--47 (1998).
+This is an implementation of the probabilistic primality test described by Jon Grantham in *A Probable Prime Test with High Confidence*, published in the *Journal of Number Theory* 72, pages 32--47 (1998).
 The algorithm is implemented in C using the GNU Multiple Precision Arithmetic Library (GMP).

 In addition to the Quadratic Frobenius test from the above paper, there is